SonyaMoisset/Pluralsight_Training/README.md

 ## Bootstrap
 - Responsive Websites With Bootstrap 3 by Mark Zamoyta
 - Introduction to Bootstrap by Scott Allen

+## Foundation
+- Hands On Foundation 5 by Paul Cheney

 ## JavaScript
 - Basics of Programming with JavaScript by Kyle Simpson